Divajain/userdocs/docs/schedules.md

 - The status of the Payment schedule is set to "Active"
 - The status of the authorisation attached to the payment schedule is "In force"

-If you wish to temporarily stop the payment schedule from collecting, then just edit the record, and change its status from “In force” to “Inactive”.
+If you wish to temporarily stop the payment schedule from collecting, then just edit the record, and change its status from “Active” to “Inactive”.

 One important thing to note with regard to Direct Debits; Direct Debits take time to process so to make sure the payment is taken from the customer's bank account on the correct date the whole cycle starts a number of days before the actual due date ("Next Payment Date").
 The number of days is a configuration parameter that is set to 4 by default.
 If you make a Payment Schedule "Inactive" during that window then there might already be a payment being processed that you will need to deal with separately.